Hanfried-Nguegan/AI-Prompt-Refiner-Agent/README.md

 **Strict TypeScript throughout.** Compilation is tight, with full type coverage and zero `any` types.

 Built with dependency injection — each component gets what it needs, making it easy to test and extend.

+### How n8n Workflow Works

+The included workflow (`n8n/refiner-workflow.json`) does this:

+1. **Receive webhook call** — Prompt Refiner sends your prompt here
+2. **Rotate API key** — Cycles through your OpenAI keys to avoid rate limits
+3. **Call OpenAI** — Sends prompt to gpt-4o-mini (you can change the model)
+4. **Return result** — Sends refined prompt back to Prompt Refiner

+The workflow is stateless — each refinement is independent.
+Rate limiting is handled by Prompt Refiner's retry logic (exponential backoff).

 ## Development